 Garmin Venu 3 vs Samsung Galaxy Watch 8 Classic

-The Garmin Venu 3 is the premium option here, boasting a stunning 1.4" AMOLED display.
-In real-world use, its 14-day battery life far outshines the Samsung Galaxy Watch 8 Classic’s 49-hour lifespan, making it a no-brainer for those who want less frequent charging.
-However, the Galaxy Watch 8 Classic features a unique physical rotating bezel and a brighter display at 3,000 nits, which changes the game for navigation and screen visibility.
+The Garmin Venu 3 is the premium option here, boasting a stunning 1.4" AMOLED display with a resolution of 454 x 454 pixels.
+In real-world use, its 14-day battery life means you can go nearly two weeks without a charge, making it a no-brainer for active users.
+However, if you're after a smartwatch with a classic design, the Samsung Galaxy Watch 8 Classic offers an iconic rotating bezel and a brighter display at 3,000 nits, which is impressive for outdoor visibility.
 Key specs: Weight: 1.66 oz vs 2.24 oz and Storage: 8 GB vs 64 GB.

 As an Amazon Associate I earn from qualifying purchases.